photobooth-app/photobooth-docs/docs/setup/installation.md

 !!! info
     The service does not start?
 Check the [troubleshooting guide](../support/troubleshooting.md).
-    Following commands might be helpful:
+    The following commands may be helpful:
     ```
     systemctl --user status photobooth-app.service
     ```